mweiden/mweiden.github.io/nanoc/content/pages/learning/reads.md

 * Marcus Aurelius - Meditations
 * Roland Barthes - Mythologies\*
 * Roland Barthes - S/Z\*
+* Christopher Hitchens - God Is Not Great: How Religion Poisons Everything
 * Niccolò Machiavelli - The Prince\*
 * Maggie Nelson - The Art of Cruelty\*